Skip to main content

 Set a default Figma source

-Use this when the journey repeatedly refers back to one relevant design file.
+Use this when Figma is connected and the journey repeatedly refers back to one relevant design file for AI import context.
 This is useful for:

 • Redesign work